apache/samza/docs/learn/documentation/versioned/api/test-framework.md

 # What is Samza's Integration Test Framework ?

-Samza provides an Integration framework which allows you to test applications by quickly running them against a few messages and asserting on expected results.
+-   Samza provides an Integration framework which allows you to test applications by quickly running them against a few messages and asserting on expected results.
 This alleviates the need to set up dependencies like Kafka, Yarn, Zookeeper to test your Samza applications
+-   Integration Framework can test the new StreamDSL (StreamApplication) and Task APIs (TaskApplication) as well as supports testing for legacy low level (StreamTask and AsyncStreamTask) samza jobs

 # Some Prerequisite Information
 1. Your Samza job will be executed in single container mode and framework will set all the required configs for you to run your job (more on configs later)